rktjmp/fennel-cljlib/doc/macros.md

 ```

 When `test` is logical `true`, evaluates the `if-branch` with `name`
 bound to the value of `test`.
-Otherwise evaluates the `else-branch`
+Otherwise, evaluates the `else-branch`

 ## `if-some`
 Function signature: